pockethost/pockethost/gitbook/README.md

 - CDN and static asset hosting
 - Amazon AWS
 - Lots more - scaling, firewalls, DDoS defense, user security, log rotation, patches, updates, build tools, CPU architectures, multitenancy, on and on

-This monorepo contains the entire open source stack that powers pockethost.io.
-You can use it to run your own private or public multitenant platform.